ok2cqr/cqrlog/README.md

 How to contribute?
 -------------------

-You have to have Lazarus 2.0.6, fpc 3.0.4 compiler, MySQL server and clinet installed.
+You have to have Lazarus 2.0.6, fpc 3.0.4 compiler, MariaDB server and client installed.
 CQRLOG is developed on Ubuntu 20.04, Lazarus and FreePascal are available in my pesronal repo  https://launchpad.net/~ok2cqr/+archive/lazarus

 Compile with make and install with make DESTDIR=/home/yourusername/where_you_want_to_have_it install.
 If you are